dbrunkow/CKS-exercises/README.md

 ### Can I PR?
 There is an error/an alternative way/an extra question/solution I can offer

 Absolutely!
 Feel free to PR and edit/add questions and solutions, but please stick to the existing format.
+Give credit where credit is due.
+This format is from https://github.com/dgkanatsios/CKAD-exercises.
+I it helped me so much in my CKAD that I use it for other exams.